-Product labels are no exception to the age-old rule; most of the time you get what you pay for.
+Custom labels for products are no exception to the age-old rule; most of the time you get what you pay for.
 Far too often, we hear horror stories from customers about their experiences ordering labels solely based on the price per label.
 We have a history of doing things a little differently at Wizard Labels than the rest of the industry.
 That’s why we decided to raise the 'status quo' for a standard label order.
 There is more to the labeling industry than meets the eye, and there isn't always a wealth of information available to someone ordering labels for the first time.
 Naturally, price per unit is a comfortable and familiar metric that potential customers use to determine which printer they will place their label order with.
-However, it's important to realize what you may receive when ordering product labels at the lowest possible unit price.
+However, it's important to realize what you may receive when ordering custom labels for products at the lowest possible unit price.

 Throughout the majority of our industry, a quote for standard custom product labels normally defaults to the least expensive (and least durable) label material, i.e. Semi Gloss Paper.
 This material may be fine for some products (particularly those with a very short lifespan, but in many instances the product is intended for a lengthy shelf life or exposure to harsh conditions.
 For example, using a paper label on a bathroom product (or a food product) where it's exposed to moisture and/or repeated handling would be a poor choice.